eXascaleInfolab/seer/README.md

 ```bash
 docker-compose up -d --build
 ```
-The Webside should be running under http://localhost:12007
+The Website should be running under http://localhost:12007

 ## Collect static files, create admin account and migrate the database